 Black men are excluded from the narrative

-Perhaps even more shocking is a recent study published in Cancer Epidemiology, Biomarkers & Prevention, a journal of the American Association for Cancer Research, indicating the proportion of white participants in prostate cancer clinical trials has largely remained unchanged for the past three decades.
+Perhaps even more shocking, research has found the proportion of white participants in prostate cancer clinical trials has remained largely unchanged for the past 3 decades.
 Most of these trials were conducted with primary centers in the United States.
-Medical professionals must acknowledge the extent of underrepresentation of African American men in prostate cancer clinical trials.
+Medical professionals must acknowledge the extent of underrepresentation of African American men in prostate cancer clinical trials.1

 Change starts with advocacy

 How can we begin to address these challenges?
 I believe it starts with advocacy – advocacy for men’s health initiatives and facilities that are similar to women’s health initiatives and facilities, just as AIDS activists have been successful in advocating for their issues.

 Until prostate cancer becomes a public policy priority, present trends will continue and predictable outcomes remain inevitable.

 "Have you taken our In America Survey yet?"